Light infantry: 20th Century

-In 1943, the United States formed the 10th Light Division (Alpine), re-designated as the 10th Mountain Division in 1944.
 In 1983, General John A. Wickham Jr., Chief of Staff of the United States Army, announced the creation of five light infantry divisions to increase the U.S. Army's ability to deploy quickly.
 These included the 7th Infantry Division, 25th Infantry Division, 6th Infantry Division, 10th Mountain Division, as well as the 29th Infantry Division of the Army National Guard.